Dennis Odhiambo

-Dennis Odhiambo (born 18 March 1985) is a Kenyan professional footballer who plays for Kenya Commercial Bank, as a left-back.
+Dennis Odhiambo (born 18 March 1985) is a Kenyan professional footballer who plays for Muranga Seal, as a left-back and defensive midfielder.

-Career
+Club career

 Born in Siaya, Odhiambo has played club football for Thika United, University of Pretoria, Sofapaka and Kenya Commercial Bank.
+He retired from KCB in 2022, before returning to play with Muranga Seal in January 2024.

+International career

 He made his international debut for Kenya in 2011, representing them at the 2019 Africa Cup of Nations.

 International goals

 Scores and results list Kenya's goal tally first.